 But Weir voluntarily left United shortly after, in the summer of 2016.

-He joined Hull, then in the Premier League, but failed to make an impact before joining Wigan (on loan) then Bolton.
+He joined Hull, then in the Premier League, but failed to make an impact before joining Wigan (on loan) and then Bolton.

-Will Keane (FW)
+ST: Will Keane

 Get a load of Peter Pan over here.

-To put his experience into perspective, he had won United’s ‘Jimmy Murphy Young Player of the Year’ trophy at the end of the 2009–10 season, when Gary Neville was still playing.
+To put his experience into perspective, he had won United’s Jimmy Murphy Young Player of the Year trophy at the end of the 2009–10 season, when Gary Neville was still playing.

 Scott McTominay (sub)

-Demitri Mitchell (sub)
+Demetri Mitchell (sub)

-The wing-back also had two loan spells with Hearts, where he scored a couple of goals in the Scottish Cup, but he has missed the entire 2019–20 season with a knee injury, not even featuring in the Premier League 2.
+The wing-back also had two loan spells with Hearts, where he scored a couple of goals in the Scottish Cup, but he missed the entire 2019–20 season with a knee injury, not even featuring in the Premier League 2.